-I. Implementation of profit distribution plan
+Implementation of profit distribution plan

 The Company distributed a cash dividend of RMB1.0 per share (tax included) in accordance with the "Resolution on Profit Distribution Plan for the Year of 2021" approved at the 2021 annual general meeting.
+The implementation of this distribution plan was completed in July 2022.

-II.
 Shareholders' general meetings